Cloud-CV/CloudCV-Old/README.rst

 CloudCV-Server
 =======================

 CloudCV is Large Scale Distributed Computer Vision as a Cloud Service.

+Checking